Candiman421/DocInspector/FluentExtractor/README.md

 # Fluent Photoshop Document Scoring API

-A TypeScript library for extracting and evaluating values from Photoshop documents using ExtendScript's ActionManager.
-Designed for creating precise test scoring systems with a clean, self-contained architecture.
+A production-ready TypeScript library for extracting and evaluating values from Photoshop documents using ExtendScript's ActionManager.
+Designed for creating precise test scoring systems with emphasis on robust, search-based extraction patterns.

 ## Overview

-This library provides a fluent, declarative API for extracting actual values from Photoshop documents, not just validation results.
-Perfect for scoring candidate performance in Photoshop skills assessments.
+This library provides a fluent, declarative API for extracting actual values from Photoshop documents, emphasizing **search-based patterns over brittle indexing**.
+Perfect for scoring candidate performance in Photoshop skills assessments with reliable, error-tolerant extraction.

 ## Core Philosophy